 The basic old-age pension from the National Insurance Institute is NIS 1,554 per individual and NIS 2,335 per couple, which is a NIS 20 increase only from last year.
-Even in the event that the senior citizen is eligible for an old-age pension income supplement, daily basis because of the cost of living and the low pensions.
-Over half (58.9%) of the elderly aid recipients do not receive any pension payments at all and rely solely on the allowances from the National Insurance Institute.
-97% of the elderly receiving aid indicate that their old-age allowance does not enable or only partially enables them to meet their basic needs necessary to live with dignity.
-This is an increase in comparison to last year, when 92.4% of the elderly aid recipients gave this answer.
+Even in the event that the senior citizen is eligible for an old-age pension income supplement, he will still be below the National Insurance Institute's official poverty line, struggling for the end of his days.